Sabrinas Organizing

 Casual clothes

-Now the next collection you can have are just for casual clothing.
+Now, the next collection you can have is just for casual clothing.
 These items are ones that you use solely for hanging around the house, going out somewhere casual, spending time with family, and everyday items.
 This is a pretty big category.
-Feel free to subdivide it into tops, bottoms, shoes, etc..
+Feel free to subdivide it into tops, bottoms, shoes (Affiliate Link), etc..

 Workout clothes

 Now it is time to visit your workout wear.
-This can be a collection of leggings, sports shirts, sweatshirts, running or hiking socks, and sneakers.
-It can even include sports bras.
+This can be a collection of leggings, sports shirts, sweatshirts, running or hiking socks (Affiliate Link), sneakers, and sports bras.
 It can be perfect for anyone who works out often.

 Dividing the closet into these event sections will allow you to see what you have and what may need to be washed.